Special Considerations for Your Healthcare Web Design

 Approachable, helpful content

 Patients are all different, and it’s important that your site content is understandable for diverse ages and backgrounds, including folks with limited computer skills.
+Web design for healthcare needs to include these considerations:

 • Be straightforward.
 Use language that’s easy to understand.
 When you’re communicating with patients, not providers, there’s usually no need for technical jargon.